'Exorcist' author William Peter Blatty passes away at 89

 Yet whatever their reasons, moviegoers made it one of the highest-grossing films in history, and it's impossible to find a "scariest movies of all time" list without "The Exorcist" ranked high.

-Blatty is survived by wife Julie and his six children.
+Blatty is survived by his wife and six children.
 His son Peter died at age 19, and Blatty wrote the 2015 book, "Finding Peter," about the family's grief, and his own belief that Peter was sending messages from beyond.

 "Death is not a separation," Blatty wrote in the book.
 "When our loved one dies, they do not leave us.
 They remain.
 They do not go to some distant place.
 They simply begin their eternity."